 With assignments ranging from six to 12 months, many physicians choose to bring their families along.
 Global Medical’s clients in New Zealand are very accommodating when it comes to providing housing for locums physicians and their families.

-Although your travel expenses as a locums are covered, it’s not guaranteed that your family’s travel and visa costs will be.
+Although your travel expenses as a locum physician are covered, it’s not guaranteed that your family’s travel and visa costs will be.
 However, COVID has changed the regulations about visas.
 Because of the pandemic, doctors traveling to New Zealand go there on a critical purpose work visa.
 Significant others or spouses and qualifying children will all be qualified to go into the country under that same visa.
-For the latest information on obtaining visas to live and work in New Zealand, ask your Global medical recruiter.
+Any family members over the age of 17 traveling with you are required to be vaccinated and must be able to provide proof of the COVID-19 vaccination and booster.
+If you’re traveling with family members who are under 16 and not vaccinated, you family will be required to enter managed isolation and quarantine for seven days.
+For the latest information on obtaining visas to live and work in New Zealand, ask your Global Medical recruiter.

 Housing in New Zealand

 Physicians working locums in New Zealand receive fully furnished housing for the duration of the assignment.
 It’s tidy, comfortable, and usually close to the facility where you’ll be working.
 Typically, the healthcare facility provides the housing, but in some cases you may receive a stipend of the amount needed to cover the rent for an equivalent accommodation.
 When finding their own housing, many physicians choose to work with a local real estate agent on the island.

 Typical housing in New Zealand is not larger than a three-bedroom home, so if you’re traveling with a larger family, kids will most likely be sharing a cozy room.
 Take a look at some of the typical housing in New Zealand.
 It may look different than what you’re used to in the U.S., but it’s quaint and comfortable.